FTH1117/NetMon-Tools-Suite/README.md

 # NetMon Tools Suite

 ## Overview
 The NetMon Tools Suite is a comprehensive toolkit designed to automate and streamline network monitoring and management processes.
-It integrates Zabbix and Grafana to provide real-time data visualization and performance tracking, alongside tools for automated reporting, ticket management, and project control through a user-friendly web interface.
+It integrates Zabbix and Grafana to provide real-time data visualization and performance tracking, alongside tools for automated reporting, ticket management using Supportpal, and project control through a user-friendly web interface.

 ## Features
 - **Zabbix Integration**: Automate fetching and visualization of Zabbix monitoring data.